Student Leadership Assistants

 - Representing Marvin Center at various events and on various committees

-- Event planning for the Marvin Center for initiatives such as Leadership Academy and the Leadership Certificate Program
+- Event planning for the Marvin Center for initiatives such as Leadership Academy and the BGSU Leadership Achievement Award

 Request a presentation or retreat if your organization or club would like the Student Leadership Assistants to facilitate a workshop, retreat, or session.
 They are able to plan individualized sessions for your group or present a standard session.
 SLAs can also proive One-on-One (1:1) consultations.
 One-on-Ones are 30 minute meetings with an SLA uniquely based on content requested by you.
 SLAs are a resource for guiding you through leadership content and materials.
 One-on-One meetings are conversation based.